 Yes.
 Taking Norco along with Xanax is dangerous.
 Individuals should never use drugs recreationally or combine drugs without first consulting their doctor.
 If you take Xanax for anxiety or panic attacks and are prescribed Norco for an injury, clarify with your doctor about how to proceed with your medications in a way that will safely address both issues.

 Yes, mixing Xanax and Norco can kill you.
-Approximately 30 percent of opioid overdoses involve a benzodiazepine, so mixing Xanax and Norco can cause death.
+Approximately 30% of opioid overdoses involve benzodiazepines, so mixing Xanax and Norco can cause death.